Santosha संतोष

 Sutra 2.42 saṃtoṣātanuttamassukhalābhaḥ

 Last month, we began to dive deeply into exploring Niyamas (personal, introspective practices within yoga), with a spotlight on Saucha, one of Niyamas’ aspects.
-This month, as we approach the Fall Equinox here at Nectar Yoga Retreats on Bowen Island, and the season of the harvest, we’re feeling the pull of Santosha संतोषातनुत्तमस्सुखलाभः ॥४२॥, the ancient yogic principle of contentment.
+This month, as we approach the Fall Equinox here at Nectar Yoga Retreat on Bowen Island, and the season of the harvest, we’re feeling the pull of Santosha संतोषातनुत्तमस्सुखलाभः ॥४२॥, the ancient yogic principle of contentment.

 Santosha, often translated as contentment from Sanskrit, is not a passive resignation to the circumstances of our lives.
 Contentment is not a state of indifference, dulling of our desires, or detachment from feeling.
 Rather, the practice of Santosha invites us into a vibrant engagement with life, an expansion of our hearts that embraces both gladness and sorrow, the triumphs and disappointments.

 In our fast-paced and achievement-oriented society, we are bombarded with messages that tell us that contentment lies in the endless accumulation of wealth, possessions, status, productivity, and other externally measured markers.
 We are constantly urged to reach and strive in a never-ending series of goals that promise to fill the void within us.
 Yet, as we grasp at these external badges of success, we find that they are but fleeting illusions, unable to quench the thirst of our souls, and if anything, ironically create yet a greater dependence on these plaques and accolades in order to feel we are living with purpose and meaning.
+(This is one of the reasons why a getaway in nature, such as in Nectar Yoga’s forest cabins on Bowen Island, can help remove the distractions from our daily life, so we can return to our natural state of contentment).

 In other words, in our relentless pursuit of success and happiness, we wind up staying more in the states of pursuing and less in the states of happiness.
 We have calcified into modes of doing rather than being.
 Even spiritual practices that appear benign on the outside can carve more out of our drained hearts and bodies, creating more insecurity when we are in states of performance for approval.